 I love fall, I really do.
-Of course, I loved it more as a kid when the season meant nothing but coming home from camp, shopping for Mead notebooks and protractors, and planning that year’s Halloween costume (read: zero responsibilities), but I still love September and October, especially here in New York City.
-One thing I don’t love about fall?
-The pumpkin spice latte.
+Of course, I loved it more as a kid when the season meant nothing but coming home from camp, shopping for Mead notebooks and protractors, and planning that year’s Halloween costume (read: zero responsibilities).
+As an adult, I still love September and October, especially here in New York City.
+One thing I don’t love about fall, though?
+The Pumpkin Spice Latte.
 I know, I’m basically soulless.

 To be clear, I’m a legit Starbucks fan: Venti Iced Americanos?
 Them’s my jam.
 Grande iced green tea unsweetened, shaken with soy milk?
 My afternoon treat of choice.
 The turkey and havarti sandwich?
 Best on-the-go lunch to be found.
 However, as much I applaud Starbuck’s tremendous marketing savvy, I just can’t get behind the PSL.

-Turns out, it is pretty artificial: Health blog Eat Real Food emailed Starbucks to find out what’s exactly in the PSL, and there are some unpleasant additives involved.
-I’m no health nut, but I think I’d rather get my chemicals the good old fashion way: With McDonald’s chicken nuggets or a bottle of blue Gatorade.
+And not to the be bearer of (somewhat obvious) bad news, but it turns out, it is pretty artificial: Health blog Eat Real Food emailed Starbucks to find out what’s exactly in the PSL and there are some unpleasant additives involved.
+I’m no health nut, but I think I’d rather get my chemicals the good old fashion way: with McDonald’s chicken nuggets or a bottle of blue Gatorade.

-So anyway, I’m not judging you for loving Pumpkin Spice lattes, but don’t roll your eyes at me when I tell you I’d rather not drink one 9 a.m., and proceed order my regular grande Pike Place instead.
+So anyway, I’m not judging you for loving Pumpkin Spice Lattes, but don’t roll your eyes at me when I tell you I’d rather not drink one 9:00 a.m..
+Catch me ordering my regular grande Pike Place instead.